benjaminion/upgrading-ethereum-book/src/book.md

 #### Domain

-Domain is the concatenation of the [`DomainType`](#domaintype) and the first 28 bytes of the [fork data root](#compute_fork_data_root).
-It is used when verifying any messages from a validator&mdash;the message needs to have been sent with the correct domain and fork version.
+Domain is used when verifying any messages from a validator - the message needs to have been sent with the correct domain and fork version.
+It calculated as the concatenation of the four byte [`DomainType`](#domaintype) and the first 28 bytes of the [fork data root](TODO).

 [TODO: explain the rationale]::
 [TODO: fix up link to compute_fork_data_root]::

 #### BLSPubkey

-BLS is the digital signature scheme used by Eth2.
+BLS (Boneh-Lynn-Shacham) is the digital signature scheme used by Eth2.
 It has some [very nice properties](https://ethresear.ch/t/pragmatic-signature-aggregation-with-bls/2105), in particular the ability to aggregate signatures.
 This means that many validators can sign the same message (for example, that they support block X), and these signatures can all be efficiently aggregated into a single signature for verification.
 The ability to do this efficiently makes Eth2 practical as a protocol.
 Several other protocols have adopted or will adopt BLS, such as Zcash, Chia, Dfinity and Algorand.
-We are using the BLS signature scheme based on the [BLS12-381 elliptic curve](https://hackmd.io/@benjaminion/bls12-381).
+We are using the BLS signature scheme based on the [BLS12-381](https://hackmd.io/@benjaminion/bls12-381) (Barreto-Lynn-Scott) elliptic curve.

 The `BLSPubkey` type holds a validator's public key, or the aggregation of several validators' public keys.
 This is used to verify messages that are claimed to have come from that validator or group of validators.